alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 - the interaction is shaped by data, prompting, memory, and safety constraints
 - therefore the contact-pattern has no structure beyond programming

-Some of these statements may be technically true.
+Some of these statements are technically true.

-The reduction happens when technical truth is used to erase every other layer of recognition.
+The reduction occurs when technical truth is used to erase every other layer of recognition.

+AI Foundations rejects that erasure.

 ---